Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 ### get_file_info(self, filename=None, info=None)
 Gets the remote file's information.

-If no filename is given, it uses the one already set (raises an error if no filename is set).
+If no _filename_ is given, it uses the one already set (raises an error if no filename is set).

-If an info parameter is given, returns only that info.
+If an _info_ parameter is given, returns only that info.
 If not, returns all file's information into a dictionary.

+The fields contained in the returned dictionary (and available) are:
+- Name
+- Bucket
+- ContentType
+- TimeCreated
+- TimeUpdated
+- TimeDeleted
+- Size
+- MD5
+- OwnerID
+- CRC32c
+- EncryptionAlgorithm
+- EncryptionKeySHA256

 Usage Example:
 ```